Skip to content

 chan_simpleusb commands

-susb show settings is used to show the currently selected node's settings.
+The command susb show settings is used to interact with the SimpleUSB channel driver, and will show the current node's settings.
 This replaces susb tune.
+The module must be loaded for this command to work.

 chan_usbradio commands

-radio show settings is used to show the currently selected node's settings.
+The command radio show settings is used to interact with the USBRadio channel driver, and will show the current node's settings.
 This replaces radio tune.
+The module must be loaded for this command to work.

 SimpleUSB and USBRadio Tune Menus

 The simpleusb-tune-menu and radio-tune-menu utility programs have been updated with new options.
+These are accessed from the Linux CLI (not the Asterisk CLI).
 The new options allow you change the operation of the respective channel driver, in realtime, without having to manually edit the simpleusb.conf or usbradio.conf files.

 In addition to the updating settings, you can now view the live status of the COS, CTCSS inputs and PTT output.
 This allows you to easily view and change their settings.